datacarpentry/python-socialsci/_episodes/04-Creating re-usable code.md

 9. The variable `x` defined within the function only exists within the function, it cannot be used outside in the main program.

 In our `power` function we have two parameters which must be provided everytime the function is used.
-You need to  provide the parameters in the right order or to explicity name the parameter you are referring to and use the `=` sign to give it a value.
+You need to  provide the parameters in the right order or to explicitly name the parameter you are referring to and use the `=` sign to give it a value.

 In many cases of functions we want to provide default values for parameters so the user doesn't have to.
 We can do this in the following way